 The person appointed an executor in a will has been entrusted, by the deceased, to arrange the payment of the estate’s debts and expenses as well as the distribution of the deceased’s property.
+What is the role of an executor to a will?

 The role of an executor is not an easy one, or one to be taken lightly.
 They will have a legal responsibility for sorting out the finances.